emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/binary-format.md

 format but all scalars including floating point values are stored byteswapped within their field size.
 Offset types are also byteswapped.

-The buffer identifier is stored byte swapped if present.
-For example the 4-byte "MONS" identifier becomes "SNOM" in big endian format.
+The buffer Id is stored byte swapped if present.
+For example the 4-byte "MONS" Id becomes "SNOM" in big endian format.
 It is therefore reasonably easy to avoid accidentially mixing little- and big-endian buffers.
 However, it is not trivial to handle identifers that are not exactly 4-bytes.
 "HI\0\0" could be "IH\0\0" or "\0\0IH".
 It is recommended to always use 4-byte identifies to avoid this problem.
 See the FlatCC release 0.4.0 big endian release for details.

-When using type hash identifiers the identifier is stored as a big endian encoded hash value.
+When using type hash Ids the Id is stored as a big endian encoded hash value.
 The user application will the hash in its native form and accessor code will do the conversion as for other values.